-Additionally, the circuit court specifically found that A.H. was "at significant risk of further abuse and neglect and of physical and emotional harm" by petitioner.
+Additionally, the circuit court specifically found that petitioner "is more committed to [her wife] than she is to her two minor children" and that A.H. was "at significant risk of further abuse and neglect and of physical and emotional harm" in petitioner's home.
 As such, the circuit court found that termination of petitioner's parental rights was necessary for the children's welfare, and we agree.
 Pursuant to West Virginia § 49-4-604(b)(6), circuit courts may terminate parental rights upon these findings.
-Additionally, to the extent that petitioner argues that termination of only her custodial rights was appropriate, this Court has held that
+Additionally, this Court has held that